Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

 a service manager, a Desktop object, and a component loader.

 The service manager is used to load additional services into Office at runtime.
-The Desktop object has nothing to do with the OS'es desktop – it refers to the top-level of the Office application, particularly to its GUI.
+The Desktop object has nothing to do with the OS's desktop – it refers to the top-level of the Office application, particularly to its GUI.
 The component loader is used to load or create Office documents.

 Other UNO objects might be more useful depending on your programming task.